LuizFernando-RO/neowisard/README.md

 # NeoWiSARD
 Weightless Neural Network project.

-First steps include developing a piece of software capable of creating several instances of a WiSARD model.
+First steps include developing a piece of software capable of creating several instances of a WiSARD model and transfer knowledge between two WiSARD instances trained, each one, with a different datasets about the same problem.

 #A bit about WiSARD